Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Discussion and Future Prospects

-This paper systematically compares the different schedulers developed for the more recent NVIDIA Jetson edge devices that include a \ac{DLA} in its hardware.
 Overall, the general tendency is to develop schedulers that use optimization techniques with a single transition point between the \ac{DLA} and GPU.
 Many determine the ideal schedule using the latency, with some including energy as part of their criteria.
 As numerous applications require more than a single \ac{DNN} for execution, there is more emphasis in developing schedulers that can handle multiple \ac{DNN} instances.
-Among schedulers, \ac{HaX-CoNN} is remarkably versatile, accommodating diverse scheduling scenarios and Map-and-Conquer is adaptable in terms of model architecture.
+Among schedulers, \ac{HaX-CoNN} is remarkably versatile, accommodating diverse scheduling scenarios, and Map-and-Conquer is adaptable in terms of model architecture.
+Tables \ref{Summary} and \ref{Summary_costs} summarize all the schedulers reviewed in this paper.
+The subsequent sections explore challenges that need to be addressed in future works.